 - Monitoring patient progress and keeping detailed notes

 - Educating patients and their families on the prescribed treatment and correct usage of meds and any breathing equipment

-- Counseling on smoking cessation
+- Counseling on quitting smoking

 - Removing excess mucus from the chest for patients with chronic conditions like cystic fibrosis